-It's someone else's fault - they did it, or +' ey are ce reason.
+It's someone else's fault - they did it, or they are the reason.

-'I could get it all done if it weren't feather boss.
+'I could get it all done if it weren't for the boss.'

-'They don't understand - thi now system in at they want us to implement will never work.'
+'They don't understand - this new system that they want us to implement will never work.'

-This approach can set up the too. 'it ions for poor relationships and outright conflict.
+This approach can set up the conditions for poor relationships and outright conflict.